EkBass/fin-eng-translations-set/README.md

 If you like to help, please let me know.

 **Currernt numbers**
-20k finnish lines, sentences, paragraphs etc. translated to english.
+- 20k finnish lines, sentences, paragraphs etc. translated to english.
-36330 unique finnish words.
-Around 35k different words due there is few names in sentences that are not "words" as we see them.
+- 36330 unique finnish words.
+- Around 35k different words due there is few names in sentences that are not "words" as we see them.
-3 week of translating, figuring out proper sentences and copy/pasting from several places.
+- 3 weeks of translating, figuring out proper sentences and copy/pasting from several places.

 Sources: